Preparing Student Leaders for the Real World

 Join the Honors Program

 Questions?
-Contact Helen Fallon, Honors Program director and professor of journalism, or Nicolette Jones, Honors Student Organization president and a senior sports, arts and entertainment management major.
+Contact Helen Fallon, Honors Program director and professor of journalism, or Autumn Barszczowski, Honors Student Organization president, and a public relations and advertising major with a minor in psychology.